Explore Tampa's Lively Bar Scene to Find the Perfect Hangouts

 Tampa has a lively bar scene, so if your idea of fun includes enjoying a couple drinks while socializing with friends, there is a perfect spot waiting for you here.
 Capitalizing on first-hand experience and extensive research, 10 Best has put together a list of some of the most popular spots for hanging out and kicking back.

-Several spots on the list have been selected for those who wish to enjoy Tampa’s outdoor lifestyle, such as Hogan’s Beach on Rocky Point Island.
-Hands down the best outside bar for enjoying a spectacular sunset over the waters of Tampa Bay.
+Several spots on the list have been selected for those who wish to enjoy Tampa’s outdoor lifestyle, such as the Sail Pavilion.
+Hands down the best outside bar for enjoying spectacular views of the downtown waterways.

 If tasting some of our local craft beers is more your style, you might want to check out the Tampa Bay Brewing Company in the historic Ybor City neighborhood.
 Ybor City leads the way when it comes to Tampa nightlife, so we made sure to include a couple of options from this neighborhood to get you started on your nocturnal explorations.